-Our Miniature Horse Programs "Mini Wheats" are offered as weekly one hour lessons on Wednesday nights over a 4 week period of time.
+Our Miniature Horse Programs "Lead & Learn" are offered as weekly one hour lessons on Wednesday nights over a 4 week period of time.
 These programs run from May - July and in September.

 Our individual riding and driving programs run from May – October, with day and evening classes available.

-All Miniature Horse programs take place on Wednesday evenings from 6 pm to 7 pm and 7 pm to 8 pm.
-These 4-week programs have a focus on groundwork activities and does not involve riding.
+Miniature Horse programs take place on Wednesday evenings from 6 pm to 7 pm and 7 pm to 8 pm.
+The Miniature Horse 4-week programs focus on groundwork activities and does not involve riding..

-Seasonal Miniature Horse programs, "Mini Wheats", are customized and developed for individuals of ALL ages: seniors, school age, as well as for community and youth organizations.
+Programs are developed for individuals of ALL ages: seniors, adults, school age, as well as for community and youth organizations.
 Its purpose is to introduce participants to the miniature horse and horsemanship.
 Program learning activities are tailored to suit the needs of participants.
 Programs require a minimum of 4 participants and a maximum of 6.
-Please note that the Minimum age to participate is 6 years for reasons of safety.

 This series of 4-week horsemanship programs consists of weekly one hour sessions in a farm setting with active participation between participants, miniature horses and trained volunteers.
 Although there is no riding involved, the program offers a variety of learning activities such as grooming, horse safety, games and leading miniature horses.
 This is also great leadership training and provides the groundwork for future work with horses whether as a volunteer or an instructor.
 Please be sure to review Safety Rules and Apparel Requirements prior to start date of the program.

-With a focus on health and wellness, our equine assisted learning Miniature Horse Program, "Mini Wheats" offers a wonderful opportunity to learn about horses, yourself and to connect with nature.
+With a focus on health and wellness, our equine assisted learning Miniature Horse Program, "Lead & Learn" offers a wonderful opportunity to learn about horses, yourself and to connect with nature.

 Our riders, who ride for one hour, once a week experience important physical, psychological and social benefits through an effective combination of therapy, recreation and animal care programs